leomccormack/SPARTA/README.md

 * **AmbiDEC** - A frequency-dependent loudspeaker Ambisonic decoder (up to 10th order) with user specifiable loudspeaker directions (up to 128), which may be optionally imported via JSON configuration files.
 Includes: All-Round (AllRAD), Energy-Preserving (EPAD), Spatial (SAD), and Mode-Matching (MMD) Ambisonic decoding options.
 The loudspeaker signals may also be binauralised for headphone playback.
 * **AmbiDRC** - A frequency-dependent dynamic range compressor for ambisonic signals (up to 10th order).
 * **AmbiENC** - An Ambisonic encoder/panner (up to 10th order), with support for up to 128 input channels; the directions for which may also be imported via JSON configuration files.
 * **AmbiRoomSim** - An Ambisonic encoder that also includes room reflections based on the image-source method using a shoebox room model.
-Multiple sources and multiple receivers are supported up to 128 channels (e.g. 32x 1st-order, 8x 3rd-order, or 2x 7th order receiver).
+Multiple sources and multiple receivers are supported up to 128 channels (e.g. 32x 1st-order, 8x 3rd-order, or 2x 7th order receivers).
 * **Array2SH** - A microphone array spatial encoder (up to 10th order), with presets for several commercially available A-format and higher-order microphone arrays.
 The plug-in can also present objective evaluation metrics for the currently selected configuration.
 * **Beamformer** - A spherical harmonic domain beamforming plug-in with multiple beamforming strategies (up to 128 output beams).
 * **Binauraliser** - A binaural panner (up to 128 input channels) with a built-in SOFA loader and head-tracking support via OSC messages.